roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ## Stage 2: Model inference
 Note: Complete source code is included here [complete code](#complete_source_code)

+Model inference is the stage where we use the model weights to get a result.
+In this case, we want to predict the rating (star (s) from 1 to 5) based on a user utterance.

 ```py
 # Stage 2: Model inference
 print(f"\n{50 * '-'}\nStage 2: Model inference \n{50 * '-'}")